r-a-h-u-l2325/social_engineering_report.md/README.md

-2) Stuxnet – A Nation-State USB Baiting Attack (Iran, 2010) Stuxnet was a highly sophisticated cyber-weapon discovered in 2010, believed to be a joint effort by the U.S. and Israeli intelligence.
-It was designed to sabotage Iran's nuclear program by targeting the Programmable Logic Controllers (PLCs) used in uranium enrichment.
+2) Stuxnet – A Nation-State USB Baiting Attack (Iran, 2010) Stuxnet was an extremely advanced cyber-warfare weapon unearthed in 2010 and is attributed as a collaboration between U.S. and Israeli intelligence.
+The malware was created to destroy Iran's nuclear program by infecting the Programmable Logic Controllers (PLCs) on the uranium enrichment process.

 Execution:
           The Natanz nuclear facility in Iran was air-gapped (not connected to the internet), making remote attacks impossible.